ashutosh15072000/Building-LLMs-From-Scratch/Tokenization/README.md

+## Tokenization
-`Tokenization` is the process of breaking down text into smaller units, called tokens, which can be words, subwords, characters, or other meaningful chunks.
+Tokenization is the process of breaking down text into smaller units, called tokens, which can be words, subwords, characters, or other meaningful chunks.
 Tokenization is a foundational step in Natural Language Processing (NLP) tasks, enabling models to process and analyze text efficiently.

 ## Types of Tokenization
 `Word Tokenization`